ghgindex/ghgi/README.md

 Please note that additions or changes to the reference datasets require reference citations for any materially new information.
 Citations must reference recent, top-tier, peer-and/or-government-reviewed scientific publications.

 ## Attribution
 This codebase is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
 If you make use of the database, please make sure to appropriately credit GHGI as the source of your data.
-We also strongly encourage contributing incremental data directly to this repository, as opposed to forking, so that we can continue to grow this as a central resource for everyone to use.
+We also strongly encourage contributing incremental data directly to this repository, as opposed to forking, so that we can continue to grow this as a standardized, central, canoncial resource for use by all.

 Additionally, if you are using the GHGI DB in a public product, please let us know so we can feature you here.